 Existing academic integrity policies should be evaluated and updated to include issues specific to generative AI.
 Students should be truthful in giving credit to sources and tools and honest in presenting work that is genuinely their own for evaluation and feedback.
 Students should be instructed about properly citing any instances where generative AI tools were used.

-Teachers should be transparent about their uses of AI and clear about how and when students are expected to use or not use AI.
+Teachers should be transparent about their own uses of AI and clear about how and when students are expected to use or not use AI.
 For example, a teacher might allow the limited use of generative AI on specific assignments or parts of assignments and articulate why they do not allow its use in other assignments.

 Be Clear About When and How to Use AI for Assignments